Reducing the eTMF complexity for Sponsors

 Status Quo of the current eTMF

 The eTMF is the cornerstone of the documentation of clinical trials.
-The content is created by CRO’s during the clinical trial, inspected by inspectors and finally handed over to the Sponsor.
-Despite the best effort of the International Conference on Harmonization (ICH) and the Drug Information Association (DIA) there is no TMF or eTMF standardization which could be used 1:1 by CROs, Sponsors and all stake holders.
-Even worse: This is the description of purpose of the DIA eTMF Reference Model by the DIA:
+The content is created by CROs during the clinical trial, inspected by inspectors, and finally handed over to the Sponsor.
+Despite the best efforts of the International Conference on Harmonization (ICH) and the Drug Information Association (DIA), there is no TMF or eTMF standardization which could be used 1:1 by CROs, Sponsors, and all stakeholders.
+Even worse: This is the description of the purpose of the DIA eTMF Reference Model by the DIA:

 To summarize it.
 The TMF Reference Model